-RVMPO Goals are presented below with milestones achieved in FY2014 to implement the goal, and work anticipated this year that contributes toward reaching the goal.
+RVMPO Policy Committee Goals are presented below with milestones achieved in FY2015 to implement the goal, and work anticipated this year that contributes toward reaching the goal.

-- 1. Increase citizen participation and involvement in RVMPO. - In 2014: Documents were posted on the RVMPO website pertaining to 2016 2018 discretionary funding project solicitation.
+- 1. Increase citizen participation and involvement in RVMPO. - In 2015: A new website was developed.
+Meeting materials were posted on the RVMPO

+- website.
 PAC meetings were held.
 The Annual Listing of Obligated Projects was published in January 2014.

-- In 2015: Will foster public discussion of the allocation of the region's transportation funds for 2016-18.
-Will update Citizens Guide to Transportation Planning, and continue using website to present information.
+The Public Involvement Plan and Title 6/EJ Plan were updated. - In 2016: Continue using website to present information.
+Complete a transportation needs assessment to understand the transportation needs of environmental justice populations.
 The RVMPO will maintain the PAC as a standing advisory committee. - 2.
-Continue to work toward more fully integrating transportation and land use planning. - In 2014: Received a TGM grant to conduct the 2010 Alternative Measures Benchmark Analysis to comply with Transportation Planning Rule (TPR) requirements.
-Continued using land use that benefit urban form as criteria in awarding regional discretionary funds; Research and analysis program is looking at ways to model land use changes such as a shift to transit oriented development. - In 2015: Review land-use criteria in project selection; address state land use planning requirements for metro areas and RVMPO contribution and role.
+Continue to work toward more fully integrating transportation and land use planning. - In 2015: Received a TGM grant to conduct the 2010 Alternative Measures Benchmark Analysis to comply with Transportation Planning Rule (TPR) requirements.
+Continued using land use that benefit urban form as criteria in awarding regional discretionary funds; Research and analysis program is looking at ways to model land use changes such as a shift to transit oriented development. - In 2016: Review land-use criteria in project selection; address state land use planning requirements for metro areas and RVMPO contribution and role.
 Will continue to develop ways to model land-use changes, and continue coordination on RPS.
 Participate in jurisdiction Transportation System Plan updates. - 3.
-Increase integration and availability of transportation options. - In 2014: Worked with TPAU to integrate transit into the regional travel demand model, so that the model will reflect the benefits of transit to the regional transportation system. - In 2015: Will review project selection criteria for effectiveness; begin developing evaluation and measurement procedures for new RTP performance indicators.
-Will address state land use planning requirements for metro areas and RVMPO contribution and role. - 4.
-Expand planning scope to include consideration of the wider transportation-shed. - In 2014: Participated in Oregon MPO Consortium and other statewide advisory activities; coordinated with formation of new MPO for neighboring Grants Pass area.
-Continued coordination with state on greenhouse gas reduction planning. - In 2015: Continued coordination with state on greenhouse gas reduction planning.
+Increase integration and availability of transportation options. - In 2015: Worked with TPAU to integrate transit into the regional travel demand model, so that the model will reflect the benefits of transit to the regional transportation system. - In 2016: Will address state land use planning requirements for metro areas and RVMPO contribution and role. - 4.
+Expand planning scope to include consideration of the wider transportation-shed. - In 2015: Participated in Oregon MPO Consortium and other statewide advisory activities; coordinated with formation of new MPO for neighboring Grants Pass area.
+Continued coordination with state on greenhouse gas reduction planning.
+Completed a Strategic Assessment as part of Scenario Planning. - In 2016: Continued coordination with state on greenhouse gas reduction planning.
 Continue participation in state-wide committees; review of Oregon Household Activity Survey (OHAS) and U.S. Census data to examine impacts of travel origins and destination outside the planning area on RVMPO-area travel. - 5.
-Strategically use RVMPO funding to pursue RVMPO goals. - In 2014: Continued implementing new processes for allocating discretionary funds that reflect RVMPO goals in RTP. - In 2015: Will review goals as they relate to project selection for next MTIP and implementation of RTP's new performance indicators.
+Strategically use RVMPO funding to pursue RVMPO goals. - In 2015: Continued implementing new processes for allocating discretionary funds that reflect RVMPO goals in RTP. - In 2016: Will review goals as they relate to project selection for next MTIP and implementation of RTP's new performance indicators.
 Continue development of Safety Survey. - 7.
-Evaluate potential processes based on best practices in other MPOs. - In 2014: Provided information to other MPOs reviewing public participation and project selection process.
+Evaluate potential processes based on best practices in other MPOs. - In 2015: Provided information to other MPOs reviewing public participation and project selection process.
 Coordinated with Oregon MPOs and ODOT on updates to RVMPO travel demand model and use of Oregon Household Activity Survey data.
-Generally review state and national reports on best practices. - In 2015: Continue development of Safety Survey and strategic plan for model improvements.
+Generally review state and national reports on best practices. - In 2016: Continue development of Safety Survey and strategic plan for model improvements.
 Continue work with ODOT/MPOs on use of OHAS data in planning.

 Review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
-Consulting with Metro on implementing MOVES for conformity.
 Will continue reviews of best practices studies nationwide.